 Heroku Connect Write Errors

 Writes to Salesforce can fail for a number of reasons, including planned maintenance windows.
 In cases where Salesforce is unavailable, Connect queues writes until it’s available again.
 In all other cases, resolving errors requires user intervention.
+For more information about log errors, see Heroku Connect Log Messages and Common Errors.

 View Write Error Details